rtdevx/rtdevx.github.io/content/posts/training/GitHub/2025-github-actions/05-artifacts-outputs/index.md

 <br/>

 {{< alert "circle-info" >}}
+<b><font color=#EB4925>IMPORTANT</font></b>:

-Caching can be used not only between Jobs but also between Workflows.
+- Caching can be used not only between Jobs but also between Workflows.
+- Caching block is placed before the block that will be cached.
+In below example, it is `- name: Install dependencies`.
+- Caching block must be used in every job to which this particular cache applies to.

+See  `- name: Install dependencies` block in below example.

 {{< /alert >}}

 📄 _File:_ cicd-gh-actions-course/.github/workflows/04-01-artifacts-outputs.yml